heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 )
 ```

-**`signalTransitions`** — surface every suspend/resume boundary to the subscriber as a non-terminal exception on the error channel.
+**`signalTransitions`**.
+Surfaces every suspend/resume boundary to the subscriber as a non-terminal exception on the error channel.
 When `false` (the default), boundary transitions are silent: the subscriber sees items while permitted and silence while suspended, with no programmatic notification of the transition itself.
 When `true`, the subscriber receives an `AccessDeniedException` (with the suspend reason) every time the subscription is silenced, and an `AccessGrantedException` every time it resumes.
 Both directions are gated symmetrically by the same flag.
 Terminal denies bypass the gate entirely and surface as a normal Reactor terminal error regardless.
-Subscribers that want to render UI state changes per transition (e.g. "stream paused — waiting for access") opt in to `signalTransitions=true`.
+Subscribers that want to render UI state changes per transition (e.g. "stream paused, waiting for access") opt in to `signalTransitions=true`.

-**`terminateOnItemEnforcementFailure`** — controls what happens when a per-item obligation handler fails.
+**`terminateOnItemEnforcementFailure`**.
+Controls what happens when a per-item obligation handler fails.
 With the default `false`, an item-level failure silences the subscription as if the PDP had emitted `SUSPEND`; the subscription stays alive and may resume on a later decision.
 With `true`, an item-level failure terminates the subscription with an `AccessDeniedException`.
 Choose `true` for protected methods whose per-item side effects are unsafe to leave unenforced (where letting one item slip past would be a security failure).
 Choose `false` (the default) for streams where transient enforcement hiccups should pause the subscription without tearing it down.

-**`pauseRapDuringSuspend`** — controls the underlying connection while the subscription is silenced.
+**`pauseRapDuringSuspend`**.
+Controls the underlying connection while the subscription is silenced.
 With the default `false`, the protected method's `Flux` stays subscribed throughout the silenced period; items keep arriving from upstream and are silently dropped on the way to the subscriber.
 Lower latency on resume; preserves whatever state upstream holds (subscription IDs, message offsets, etc.).
 With `true`, the upstream subscription is disposed when the subscription is silenced and re-established when the subscription resumes.
 Stops upstream side effects during suspension at the cost of paying re-subscription latency on resume.
 Opt in for upstream sources with expensive side effects that must not run when the subscriber is denied access.

 #### Three Common Patterns

 The flag combinations encode the three behavioural patterns most streaming endpoints want.

-**Terminate on deny** — the subscription should end the moment access is revoked, and the subscriber should know.
+**Terminate on deny.** The subscription should end the moment access is revoked, and the subscriber should know.

 ```java
 @StreamEnforce